 Steve Cohen, Program Director

-Steven Cohen is the Executive Director of Columbia University’s Earth Institute and a Professor in the Practice of Public Affairs at Columbia University’s School of International and Public Affairs.
-In addition to his role as the Director of the Master of Public Administration at Columbia University’s School of International and Public Affairs, he is also Director of the Master of Science in Sustainability Management at Columbia University’s School of Continuing Education.
-From 2002 to 2006, he directed education programs at the Earth Institute.
-From 1998 to 2001, Cohen was Vice Dean of Columbia University’s School of International and Public Affairs.
-From 1985 to 1998, he was the Director of Columbia’s Graduate Program in Public Policy and Administration.
-From 1987-1998, Cohen was Associate Dean for Faculty and Curriculum at SIPA.
+Dr. Steven Cohen is the Executive Director of Columbia University’s Earth Institute and a Professor in the Practice of Public Affairs at Columbia University’s School of International and Public Affairs.
+He is the Director of the Master of Public Administration Program in Environmental Science and Policy at Columbia University’s School of International and Public Affairs, and the Director of the Masters of Science in Sustainability Management at Columbia University’s School of Professional Studies.
+Cohen is also the Director of the Research Program on Sustainability Policy and Management.
+He served for over a decade as Associate Dean of Faculty and then Vice Dean of Columbia’s School of International and Public Affairs.

-He is a graduate of James Madison High School in Brooklyn (1970), Franklin College of Indiana (1974) and the State University of New York at Buffalo (M.A., 1977; Ph.D., 1979).
+He is a 1970 graduate of James Madison High School in Brooklyn, New York.
+Cohen received his B.A. in Political Science from Franklin College of Indiana (1974), and his M.A. and Ph.D. in Political Science from the State University of New York in Buffalo (1977; 1979).
 In 1976-77, Cohen was a Ford Foundation Fellow in Urban Environmental Policy; in 1978-79, he was a Rockefeller Foundation Fellow in Public and Environmental Policy and Implementation.

-Dr. Cohen has taught courses in public management, policy analysis, environmental policy, management innovation, and sustainability management.
-In 1982 Cohen developed, and until 2001, directed Columbia’s Workshops in Applied Public Management and Applied Policy Analysis; bringing practical professional education into the center of Columbia’s Public Administration curriculum.
+He has taught courses in public management, policy analysis, environmental policy, management innovation, and sustainability management.
+In 1982, Cohen developed, and until 2001, directed Columbia’s Workshops in Applied Public Management and Applied Policy Analysis; bringing practical professional education into the center of Columbia’s Public Administration curriculum.
 He has conducted professional training seminars in total quality management, strategic planning, project management and management innovation.

 Cohen was born in Orange, New Jersey, raised in Brooklyn, New York and now resides in New York City.
 He and his wife, Donna Fishman, have two wonderful daughters, Gabriella and Ariel.